 - People who are travelling

-If you do not fit into one of the above categories, you must partake in fasting during Ramadan.
+If you fit into one of the above categories, then Ramadan fasting rules exempt you from partaking in the Sawm.

 During both Suhoor and Iftar, it is recommended that Muslims eat balanced, high fibre meals packed with fruits, vegetables and plenty of water for hydration.